Skip to main content

 Team Admins

-• Have additional permissions to manage their team’s membership and projects
+• Have additional permissions to manage their team’s membership and workspaces

 • Can add or remove team members

-• Can create and manage projects within their team
+• Can create and manage workspaces within their team

-• Can assign project-level permissions to team members
+• Can assign workspace-level permissions to team members

 • These permissions are granted at the team-level and don’t apply to teams where they’re not a Team Admin